The Buyer Readiness Gap: Why Talking to a Realtor® Comes Before Touring Homes

 Preparation doesn't mean perfection.
 It means organization.

-This tool is designed to give clarity before touring not after stress sets in.
+This tool is designed to give clarity before touring, not after stress sets in.

 Step 5: When You're Probably Ready to Tour Homes